-The benefits of this method include the fact that the server is often a lot more robust and dependable than an external hard drive as it often has superior internal hardware.
+The benefits of this method for payroll data backup include the fact that the server is often a lot more robust and dependable than an external hard drive as it often has superior internal hardware.
 Further, an in house server is a lot more difficult to steal or lose.

 The downsides of this backup method for your payroll data is that servers are a lot more expensive than external hard drives, however, you can use the server to store many other types of data in addition to your payroll data which makes the in house server a more viable investment.
 The other negative is that the server, much like the external hard drive, is susceptible to crashing/being corrupted, however, the probability of this is much lower than if using an external hard drive.
 So overall, a server carries much the same risks as an external hard drive but these risks are much less common with the in-house server compared to the external hard drive.

 3) Backing Up Payroll Data To An Online Data Backup Service